dhcole/csv-test/README.md

   email: isEmail
 ```

 Start your configuration file with a `fields` key to define the validation settings for each field.
 Then specify a key for each field you'd like to validate.
-The values for each key can either be the name of a data type (string, integer, boolean) or an object specifying additional validations, like ranges or regex match patterns.
-See below for a full list of validations.
 Fields that do not have rules specified will be skipped.

 Field validation settings can take a number of forms.
 For fields with only one rule, they can be strings, such as `age: isInt`.